bjornregnell/ubuntu-tweaks/bashrc/README.md

 In particular it includes:

-* changes the prompt to something nicer
+* nicer prompt

-* includes coloring in git repos
+* nice coloring in git repos

 * some handy aliases/functions